 If you will only be in your student house for 9 months, look for deals that offer a shorter contract, in case they are cheaper than having to pay for an entire year.
-Use our broadband comparison to find the cheapest internet deal that suits what you need.

 Unless it is included in your rent, you will have to pay for the gas, electricity and water you use.

 As well as picking a cheap supplier for each, you can save money by limiting how much you use and submitting meter readings to make sure you are not paying for more than you are using.

 If you watch TV shows live, you will need a TV licence, whatever device you watch them on.